playground

 Indirect Cost Charges (IDC): Budgets in this program may include 15 percent IDC (aka overhead).
 Subcontract budgets may also include the 15 percent IDC but should not be included in the main budget total when calculating the overall IDC for the project.

-Note on Funding Tiers: We recognize that applicants are often encouraged to apply to the highest tiers and amounts of funding.
+Another Note on Funding Tiers: We recognize that applicants are often encouraged to apply to the highest tiers and amounts of funding.
 However, in the case of Spencer’s large grant program, we prefer that budgets are well-suited to the project design.
 In previous cycles, tier one has been the most competitive group of submissions, and proposals submitted to lower tiers have had better odds of being funded.
 We encourage researchers to consider what level of funding makes the most sense for their project and design.

 Proposal Narrative - You are expected to upload a proposal narrative pdf that includes the following:

-A description of the project, the central research question(s), and the project’s significance.
+• A description of the project, the central research question(s), and the project’s significance.

-A rationale for the project.
+• A rationale for the project.
 This includes (a) summary of the relevant literature, the relationship of the proposed research to that literature, and the new knowledge or contribution to the improvement of education expected to result from the proposed research; and (b) a summary of the conceptual framework or theory guiding the project and how the project utilizes or builds on this framework of theory.

-A description of the proposed research methods, description of participants, data collection instruments, and modes of analysis the project will employ.
+• A description of the proposed research methods, description of participants, data collection instruments, and modes of analysis the project will employ.
 If applicable to the proposed methods, please include (a) information about the proposed sample/case definition and selection procedures; (b) research design, including when appropriate a description of the context of the study; (c) description of key constructs, measures and data sources; (d) procedures for data collection; and (e) procedures for data analysis.

-A short description of plans for dissemination of the research findings.
+• A short description of plans for dissemination of the research findings.
 While this may include traditional submissions to academic conferences and publications, we also encourage other forms of dissemination that aim to impact policy, practice, or public discourse.
 We expect scholars to follow the highest ethical and professional standards of their fields.
+Please consult our statement of ethics and professional expectations.

 Note: Tables and other figures can be included in the text of your proposal, where appropriate, provided they are used sparingly.
 The text contained in any tables and figures will not count towards the word limit.
 However, it is important that you describe or explain any tables or figures in the narrative portion of your proposal, which will contribute to your word count.
 Do not assume that tables and other figures are self-explanatory.

 Project Timeline - A project timeline should be uploaded in pdf format and should indicate the proposed start and end dates of the project as well as key project events and milestones.
 The major activities listed in the project timeline should be reflected in the proposal narrative.
-The project timeline may not exceed 1 page and the text should be in 12-point font.
+The project timeline may not exceed 1 page, and the text should be in a 12-point font.
 The proposed project duration can be up to 5 years.

 Project Team – A document describing the project team should be uploaded in pdf format and should identify the roles, responsibility, and knowledge base of the PI, Co-PI(s), and any supporting researcher(s).
 Additionally, it should articulate how the team will work together to complete the research project, highlighting what each team member will contribute to the project.
-Further a short description of the relationship between the project team and the research site may be included, if appropriate.
+Further, a short description of the relationship between the project team and the research site may be included, if appropriate.
 When applicable, please discuss the learning opportunities team members may experience through their participation in this project.
 This document should not exceed 800 words and should be double–spaced in 12-point font.

 Resubmission – If this is a resubmission of a proposal previously submitted to the Spencer Foundation, you are asked to indicate this within the application and upload a 1-page explanation of how the proposal was revised.